2011–12 Grand Prix of Figure Skating Final: Pairs

-Ice dancing
+Ice dance

 Davis and White won their third consecutive Grand Prix Final, while Virtue and Moir won the silver and Pechalat and Bourzat the bronze.
 According to the initial results, Davis and White won both segments of the competition but the ISU announced on December 28 that there had been a calculation error and that Virtue and Moir had won the free dance by 0.05.
 The ISU explained: "The calculation program used up to and including the ISU Grand Prix of Figure Skating Final had erroneously calculated the Dance result with the previous Grade of Execution (GOE) for the Combination Lift, which was upgraded with ISU Communication 1677 in July 2011."

 Junior-level results

 Junior men

 Joshua Farris won the short program, with Jason Brown in second and Yan Han in third.
 Brown won the gold medal after placing second in the free skate, Yan won the segment to take the silver medal, and Farris took the bronze.